Anxiety Vs. Depression: Mental Health Treatment

 If you have anxiety, depression, or both, there are ways to cope

-Talking to your healthcare provider or meeting with a professional therapist may help you identify the cause of the anxiety or depression while also helping you find treatment.
+Talking to your healthcare provider or meeting with a professional therapist can help you identify the cause of the anxiety or depression while also helping you find treatment.
 You can also look at the symptoms of depressive and anxiety disorders below and let your doctor know if you are experiencing similar symptoms.

 What are depressive disorders?